In Him Ministries:

 The Palestinian Covenant, or Land Grant Covenant, is an extension of the Mosaic Covenant that amplifies the land aspect that was detailed in the Abrahamic Covenant.
 According to the terms of this covenant, if the people disobeyed, God would cause them to be scattered around the world, but He would eventually restore them as a nation in the promised land.
 Once the nation was restored, they would again be given the opportunity to obey God’s covenant (Deut.
 30:1-8).
 [2]

-After Israel's Babylonian captivity in 586 B.C., Israel was restored with national territorial boundaries and they once again broke the covenant and received the final curse, they were destroyed as a nation and God brought the Old Covenant to an end (Jer.
+After their Babylonian captivity in 586 B.C., Israel was restored to their Promised Land and they once again broke the covenant and received the final curse, they were destroyed as a nation and God brought the Old Covenant to an end (Jer.
 12:14-17; 18; 26:1-6; Dan.
 9:26-27; Matt.
 23:37-39; 21:42-44; Luke 13:34-35; 1 Kings 9:7; Jer.
 22:5; 1 Pet.
 2:9).

 Because Israel rejected their messiah, Jesus instituted the New Covenant with His Church, made up of both Jewish and Gentile believers.